Vauxhall, the Oval and Kennington

 Prime Minister Tony Blair had aspirations for the Aylesbury.
 Only hours after his election in 1997, the Prime Minister rushed to the estate to make its 7,500 "forgotten people" a symbol of New Labour's determination to tackle social exclusion.
 The estate then benefited from government assistance by being declared a "New Deal for Communities" area.
 In 1999 it was given a budget of £56m from which £46m was to be spent on major capital works.
 The funding was much needed.
 More than half the residents were on housing benefit; one in five households had no wage earner; overcrowding was three times the national average.

 In 2001, residents were urged to allow the estate to be transferred to the ownership of a private housing association but they rejected the plan with 73% against.
 Officials and residents have been trying to find another way forward since.

 Plans were then made to redevelop the whole estate - replacing a total of 2,700 dwellings with around 4,000 now ones.
 But Southwark Council could not afford to do it on their own; they were already heavily committed to redeveloping the Elephant and Castle area.
 They accordingly sought financial help from the Greater London Authority and the Government's Homes and Communities Agency (HCA).
-The first new homes had been completed by late 2010 but the HCA then announced that it no longer had the funds to continue supporting the larger project, whose future is now uncertain.
+The first new homes had been completed by late 2010 but the HCA then announced that it no longer had the funds to continue supporting the larger project, whose future became uncertain.